PUDL ID Mapping#

 No more than one person should ever update the PUDL ID mapping spreadsheet at a time.
 Two people updating PUDL IDs simultaneously will lead to discrepancies in the PUDL ID values.

-pudl.glue.ferc1_eia module is where most of the spreadsheet coordination
+pudl.glue.ferc1_eia module is where most of the ID coordination happens

-happens after the records are manually mapped.
-It also contains the functions that
+after the records are manually mapped.
+It also contains the functions that determine

 Checking for Unmapped Records#